College Code: EC

 If an applicant is offered graduate admission, the college reserves the right to withdraw that offer of admission if:

-• During his or her academic studies, the admitted applicant has a significant drop in academic performance in the degree required for completion prior to admission to VSE graduate studies, or fails to graduate with a degree prior to the first day of classes for the term admitted.
+• During his or her academic studies, the admitted applicant has a significant drop in academic performance in the degree required for completion prior to admission to CEC graduate studies, or fails to graduate with a degree prior to the first day of classes for the term admitted.

 • There has been a misrepresentation in the application process.

-• Prior to the first day of classes for the term admitted, the school learns that the admitted applicant has engaged in behavior that indicates a serious lack of judgment or integrity, irrespective of the outcome of any disciplinary process related to such behavior.
+• Prior to the first day of classes for the term admitted, the college learns that the admitted applicant has engaged in behavior that indicates a serious lack of judgment or integrity, irrespective of the outcome of any disciplinary process related to such behavior.

 • Students admitted to an accelerated master's program do not maintain satisfactory progress in his or her undergraduate program, do not receive a minimum grade of "B" in the graduate classes taken as an undergraduate, or otherwise does not meet the conditions specified on the application and admission letter.